MinchinWeb/exodus/README.md

   format](https://github.com/OpenGenOrg/rosetta/tree/master/analysis), which
   will likely be helpful.
 - "[TimeNets](http://vis.stanford.edu/papers/timenets)" -- this is a research
-  paper that discribles one way to show the temporal coincidence of people in your genealogy file.
+  paper that describes one way to show the temporal coincidence of people in your genealogy file.
 I think this would be very helpful, either in just showing parents and their children, or maybe even a pedigree.
 - [gedcom2html](https://github.com/picnicprojects/gedcom2html) -- takes a